intmus/inttheory22-23/_09-non-chord-tones/b1-nonchordtonespt2.md

 #### Conclusions

+An appoggiatura is a non-chord tone that is *approached by leap, and followed by step in the opposite direction*.

 ![][appoggiatura]

-An appoggiatura is *approached by leap, and followed by step in the opposite direction*.
+An escape tone, or *echappée*, is a non-chord tone that is *approached by stepwise motion and left by leap in the opposite direction*.

 ![][escape]

-An escape tone, or *echappée*, is *approached by stepwise motion and left by leap in the opposite direction*.

-The term "figure" can be used when discussing non-chord tones to imply that the melody follows the *shape* of a particular non-chord tone, but all pitches are actually chord tones.
-This is very useful in describing melodic shapes. (e.g. A melody can be described as having a passing tone figure if the melody has a stepwise movement continuously in one direction, even if every note belongs to a chord.)
+In the examples above, I have labeled some of the NCTs as "figures".
+The term "figure" can be used to describe a melodic pattern that follows the *shape* of a classification of non-chord tone--such as a passing tone or an appoggiatura--but all pitches are actually chord tones.
+This is useful when trying to describe melodies in an objective manner.
+For example, a melody could be described as having a passing figure if the melody has a stepwise movement continuously in one direction, even if every note belongs to a chord.

 ### Anticipations (ANT)